opendocsg/opendoc-sensor-data-exchange/User Guide/My Subscribers.md

 [Insert screenshot - Responde to Request Page]

 4. Click **Approve** and the status changed to Subscribed.
 5. Otherwise, click **Reject**.
-A new window appears to provide the reason to the subscribers for rejecting the subscription request.
+A new window appears showing the reason to subscribers for rejecting the subscription request.

 [Insert screenshot - Add Reason for Rejection]